This past Tuesday, I finished crocheting the last cookie I would need to complete Cookieghan 2.0.

 The third and fourth motifs did not come together as quickly as the second one had, but eventually, I got them done:

-The good part about getting to this point in a project is that what is left to be done is really, pretty straight forward, and as long as I stay focused, I should be able to get all the pieces joined and ends woven in just in time for the fair.
+The good part about getting to this point in a project is that what is left to be done is really, pretty straight forward, and as long as I stay focused and let the piecing being, I should be able to get all the pieces joined and ends woven in just in time for the fair.